Updated July 20, 2023

 Introduction to Other Current Assets

-Other current asset or OCA are the list of things of which a company owns, draws benefit by putting these into use and it also helps in generating income which can be further converted into cash within one business cycle i.e. these are a list of things which hold some value but are termed as “other” because there are very uncommon or not significant like assets such as cash, bank balance, inventory, prepaid expenses etc.
+Other current assets or OCA are the lists of things that a company owns, draws benefits by putting these into use, and also helps in generating income which can be further converted into cash within one business cycle i.e. these are a list of things that hold some value but are termed as “other” because there are very uncommon or not significant like assets such as cash, bank balance, inventory, prepaid expenses, etc.

 Formula for Other Current Assets

-The assets do form a part of the total current asset, but they are different to pure assets.
+The assets form a part of the total current asset, but they differ from pure assets.
 The formula to calculate the asset is as follows:

-Thus, we see that asset is a part of the total current asset, but it is the insignificant part or very small value which makes the entire the asset.
+Thus, we see that the asset is a part of the total current asset, but the insignificant part or very small value makes the entire asset.
 To compute the asset, we need to exclude the cash, cash equivalents, accounts receivables, marketable securities, inventory, and prepaid expenses from the total asset.
 The balance amount we get after excluding the above from the total asset is the actual value of “other current asset”.
-This amount is very small and sometimes non-materialistic but accounting, the purpose should be still recorded in the books of accounts.
+This amount is very small and sometimes non-materialistic, but the purpose should still be recorded in the books of accounts.

 Examples of Other Current Assets